djradon/public-notes/t.cs.sd.mixin.md

 ## [[p.supportedBy]]

-- #c-sharp (since C# 8.0, by means of default methods of interfaces), but no data?
+- c# (since C# 8.0, by means of default methods of interfaces), but no data?
-- #scala Scala has a rich type system and Traits are a part of it which helps implement mixin behaviour.
+- scala Scala has a rich type system and Traits are a part of it which helps implement mixin behaviour.
   - but "Traits are Mixins just with some slightly different properties from a programming language designers point of view like Mixins require [[t.cs.sd.mixin.linearization]] while Traits are flattened and Traits traditionally don’t contain states."
 - #rust Rust makes extensive use of mixins via traits.
 Traits, like in Scala, allow users to implement behaviours for a defined type.
 They are also used for generics and dynamic dispatch, which allow for types with same traits to be used interchangeably statically or dynamically at runtime respectively
-- #java default methods for interfaces (could work if every actor had a weak dictionary or whatever)
+- java default methods for interfaces (could work if every actor had a weak dictionary or whatever)
 - javascript
   - https://javascript.info/mixins
 ```